Mark Cullen (English footballer): Blackpool

 On 30 June 2015, Cullen signed for League One club Blackpool on a three-year deal, who paid Luton a transfer fee of £180,000.
 Manager Neil McDonald said that "he's an inter-link player who can go in behind and has said he will even play wide if he needs to" and set him a target of 20 goals for the upcoming campaign.
 Cullen scored both of his side's goals in a 2–2 draw with Colchester United on his debut on 8 August.
 He ended the 2015–16 season as the club's top-scorer with nine goals in 43 games and Blackpool were relegated down to League Two.
 He scored 13 goals from 40 appearances in the 2016–17 campaign, again leaving him as the club's top-scorer; this tally included a hat-trick against former club Luton Town in the first leg of the play-off semi-finals at Bloomfield Road.
 Blackpool eliminated Luton and Cullen went on to score the winning goal as Blackpool beat Exeter City 2–1 in the League Two play-off final at Wembley Stadium.

 He was restricted to just nine appearances in the 2017–18 season after undergoing surgery to resolve a hamstring injury.
 He signed a new one-year contract with Blackpool in May 2018, with the club retaining the option of a further year.
-However he suffered a stress fracture on his leg in November.
+However, he suffered a stress fracture on his leg in November.
 He joined League Two club Carlisle United on 28 January 2019 on loan until the end of the 2018–19 season.
-Carlisle manager Steven Pressley said that Cullen rejected the chance to join a League One club in order to go to Brunton Park, but admitted that the striker was still two weeks away from full fitness.
-He made his first start for Carlisle at Colchester United on 23 February, and Pressley said that the side was weakened after he was taken off for fitness reasons on 69 minutes.
+Carlisle manager Steven Pressley said that Cullen rejected the chance to join a League One club to go to Brunton Park, but admitted that the striker was still two weeks away from full fitness.
+He made his first start for Carlisle at Colchester United on 23 February.
+Pressley said his side was weakened after he was taken off for fitness reasons on 69 minutes.
 His injury problems continued after he suffered a tear in his groin, which kept him out of action for six weeks.
 He ended his loan spell without scoring in three starts and six substitute appearances.
 He left Blackpool after manager Terry McPhillips opted not to take up the option to extend Cullen's contract by a further 12 months; he was the club's longest-serving player at the time of his departure.
 He was linked with a return to Bradford City, who were managed by former Blackpool boss Gary Bowyer.